geertmeersman/nexxtender/README.md

 ## Support

-For support, questions, or feedback, please open an issue on the [GitHub repository](https://github.com/geertmeersman/nexxtender/issues/new).
+For support, questions, or feedback, please open an issue on the [GitHub repository](https://github.com/geertmeersman/nexxtender/issues/new) or join on [Discord](https://discord.gg/PTpExQJsWA).